lailalm/simple-reddit/README.md

-# Simple Reddit with React Native
+# Up/Down with React Native

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).